Azure/odaa-ai-partnerHackathon/README.md

 - A structured 3-challenge journey focused on completing labs and collecting proof of completion.
 - Hands-on exploration of Oracle AI Database@Azure and AI integration capabilities.
-- Practical exposure to Microsoft IQ experiences and official AI blueprints by Oracle Database@Azure team.
+- Practical exposure to Microsoft IQ experiences and official AI blueprints by Oracle AI Database@Azure team.
 - A final Open Hack where participants define and build a business use-case-driven solution.
 - A clear path from experimentation to a compelling customer-ready story.
 The hackathon is run by Oracle and Microsoft product teams, with direct access to experts across both ecosystems.